Lacy-Zarubin Agreement: Differences between U.S. and USSR educational exchange

 Most American scholars were in their mid-twenties and researched humanities and social science, especially Russian history, language, and literature, for their doctorate.
 American exchange candidates went through an open competition to be selected by IUCTG and IREX.

 The agreement was strongly supported by Slavic studies programs at universities.
 Thus, more humanities students went on exchange from the U.S. to the Soviet Union.

 Most Soviet scholars were in their thirties, and more science and technology scholars went from the Soviet Union to the U.S. Soviet candidates were not selected by open competition but by an interagency governmental committee's evaluation based on the Soviet economy's needs.

 There were rejections of the nominees in most years.
 The U.S. turned down Soviet's high technology scholars whose field is closely related to defence technology.
-The Soviets turned down the U.S. scholars whose field was sensitive to Soviet's contemporary Soviet topics.
+The Soviets turned down the U.S. scholars whose field was sensitive to contemporary Soviet topics.
 In later years of IREX, the Soviets eventually allowed the U.S. scholars in social science.